Located: Administration Building, B204

 Students can schedule appointments for advising or counseling sessions online.

 Advisors are available to assist students in selecting their academic programs and setting academic goals.
-A student’s interests, abilities, academic progress, career objective and transfer intentions are taken into consideration when planning and setting goals.
+A student’s interests, abilities, academic progress, career objectives, and transfer intentions are taken into consideration when planning and setting goals.
 Students are encouraged to seek advisement throughout their time at Sussex.

 Free short-term personal counseling is available to assist students in addressing non-academic problems that can adversely impact their ability to achieve personal and academic growth.
-Relationship issues, anxiety, depression, self-esteem, concern over alcohol or drug abuse and abusive situations are examples of the kinds of issues addressed.
+Relationship issues, anxiety, depression, self-esteem, concern over alcohol or drug abuse, and abusive situations are examples of the kinds of issues addressed.
 Referrals to community services or private practitioners may be made.
 All personal Sussex counseling sessions are confidential and free.
 Counselors abide by the Code of Ethics for the American Counseling Association and the National Association of Social Workers.

 Student Accessibilities Services (SAS) provides services for students who require academic or facilities accommodations to fulfill their higher education goals.